vincentdavis/Gradient_Delauney_heatmap/README.md

 Referance code is in the /ref folder

+/ref/trigradient_demo.py :
-trigradient_demo.py : This example is a good referance for taking a set of points with location and value(calculated)
-                      and constricting a Delauney triagulation and then calculated gradiant.
+    This example is a good referance for taking a set of points with location and value(calculated) and constricting a Delauney triagulation and then calculated gradiant.
 The plot is not quite what we want.

+/ref/tricontour_vs_griddata.py:
+    Comparison of griddata and tricontour for an unstructured triangular grid.

  Jeff Kaufman has some great maps using rent data.
 Visualy this is what I want.
       Here are some examples http://rentheatmap.com/